Flow Matching with Semidiscrete Couplings: Improved Optimization for Semidiscrete Optimal Transport

 \section{Improved Optimization for Semidiscrete Optimal Transport}

-We start from the formulation presented by \citet{genevay2016stochastic} and adapt it to the scales relevant to our work.
-We present new practical recommendations as well as a new theoretical analysis to inform the computation of SD-OT, with (or without) entropic regularization.
+We adapt the approach of \citet{genevay2016stochastic} to the much larger scales used in this work through two novel contributions: we propose an unbiased convergence criterion to monitor convergence, and a theoretical analysis to inform the computation of SD-OT that works \textit{also} for the case $\varepsilon=0$. \citet{genevay2016stochastic} had not considered that case, which turns out to be the most promising when using SD-OT within the SD-FM methodology presented next in \S\ref{sec:semidiscrete_FM}.

-\paragraph{Marginal Estimation for Semidiscrete Couplings.} A crucial aspect of the primal-dual relationship in~\eqref{eq:optimal_coupling_entropic} is that it holds at optimality, but can also be used to create a coupling: one can plug a vector $\bg\in\sR^N$ into~\eqref{eq:optimal_coupling_entropic} to define a joint probability that only satisfies the first marginal constraint.
-The exponentiation in~\eqref{eq:optimal_coupling_entropic} can be rewritten using the softmax operator mapping a vector $\bz=(z_1,\dots,z_N)$ to a probability vector in the simplex $\Delta^N$,
+\paragraph{Marginal Estimation for SD Couplings.} The primal-dual relationship in~\eqref{eq:optimal_coupling_entropic} holds at optimality, but can \textit{also} be used to create a coupling by plugging a vector $\bg\in\sR^N$ into~\eqref{eq:optimal_coupling_entropic} to define a joint probability that only satisfies the \textit{first} marginal constraint.
+The exponentiation in~\eqref{eq:optimal_coupling_entropic} can be rewritten using the softmax operator mapping a vector $\bz=(z_1,\dots,z_N)$ to a vector in the simplex $\Delta^N$,

 This helps to define a coupling $\pi_{\varepsilon,\vg}$ that arises from a partial optimization of the dual, as

 By construction, the first marginal of $\pi_{\varepsilon,\vg}$ is $\mu$: Indeed, the measure $\pi_{\varepsilon,\vg}(\bx,\by_j)$ in \eqref{eq:pi_eps} sums to $\dd\mu(\bx)$ when integrated against the data for a fixed $\bx$, since summing w.r.t. index $j$ is akin to summing a weighted soft-max distribution.
 On the other end, $\pi_{\varepsilon,\vg}$ would be an OT coupling if and only if its second marginal, defined as